OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_414.rst

 Upgrading from OpenNebula 4.14.x
 =================================

 This section describes the installation procedure for systems that are already running a 4.14.x OpenNebula.
+The upgrade to OpenNebula |version| can be done directly following this section, you don't need to perform intermediate version upgrades.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

 Read the Compatibility Guide for `5.0 <http://docs.opennebula.org/5.0/intro_release_notes/release_notes/compatibility.html>`_ and |compatibility|, and the `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula |version|.